 Both codes and messages are recorded for you.
 Your gateway puts them down so you can take a look at the failed payment later.

-Say your customer is in the process of checking out and has just clicked the ‘pay’ button after putting her information in.
-If her card is declined, she will see an error code and an error message.
-Something along the lines of:
+Say your customer is in the process of checking out and has just hit the ‘pay’ button after giving their information.
+If their card is declined, they will see an error code and an error message.
+Something along the lines of,

-Unfortunately, there are no standardized error codes that might help her make sense of what went wrong.
+Unfortunately, there are no standardized error codes that might help them make sense of what went wrong.
 Error codes differ from gateway to gateway.
-Authorize.Net, for example, throws up error codes like you see in the screenshot above: E00005 and E00027.
-Braintree, contrariwise, throws up error codes like 2046 and 2048.
+Authorize.Net, for example, throws up error codes as you see in the screenshot above: E00005 and E00027.
+In the same way, Braintree throws up error codes like 2046 and 2048.

 The second reason is that if the purchases were made by fraudsters, providing this level of decline information could potentially allow fraudsters to reverse engineer the fraud system and learn how to bypass the fraud checks.”